-Letters may be written on top of the lines, or float above and/or below the lines.
+Letters may be written on top of the lines or float above and below the lines.
 Letters may be too big to fit within the lines.
 Writing may consist of a mix of big and small letters that vary in placement on the lines.
 Some children may write with no regard for the lines at all.
 In this case, letters are typically very large and are randomly placed on the paper.
 In this post, the focus is on line orientation or letter placement.
-Being able to discern if letters are tall, short, or descending, and place them correctly on the lines of ruled paper is an important component of handwriting legibility.
+Being able to discern if letters are tall, short, or descending and place them correctly on the lines of ruled paper is an essential component of handwriting legibility.
 Problems with line orientation can make handwriting very difficult to read.

 Why Do Some Kids Have Trouble With Line Orientation?

 - Lack of fine motor control